Azerbaijan Food Guide

 gluten-free

-LOW AVAILABILITYFinding gluten-free options in Azerbaijan can be challenging as bread and wheat products are staples.
-Naturally gluten-free options include plov (rice pilaf), grilled meats, many vegetable dishes, and pomegranate-based items.
+LOW AVAILABILITYEating gluten-free takes some effort here, because bread and wheat run through the cuisine.
+Safe bets include plov (rice pilaf), grilled meats, plenty of vegetable dishes, and pomegranate-based items.

 halal